FR Chief Scientist and FC Chief Scientific Adviser

 Tel: +44 (0)300 067 5600

 Alice Holt Lodge

 Surrey GU10 4LH

-Prof. Peter Freer-Smith studied for his first degree at Stirling University gaining a first class degree in Biological Sciences.
-His PhD was on the Impacts of Air Pollutants on Trees.
-Both his PhD and DSc are awarded by the University of Lancaster.
-Peter did two periods of post-doctoral research at Lancaster before moving to a lecturer’s post at the University of Ulster.
-He joined the Forestry Commission in 1987.
-In June 2005 Peter was appointed Honorary Visiting Professor in the School of Biological Sciences, University of Southampton.
-He was appointed Forestry Commission Chief Scientist in 2009.
+Peter studied for his first degree at Stirling University gaining a first class degree in Biological Sciences.
+His PhD was research on the Impacts of Air Pollutants on Trees and his D.Sc considered the Sustainability of Forest Ecosystems; both are from the University of Lancaster.
+Peter did two periods of post-doctoral research looking at the physiology and biochemistry of resistance and susceptibility to SO2 , NOx and O3 pollution.
+He lectured in biological sciences at the University of Ulster before joining the Forestry Commission in 1987 as Head of Environmental Research Branch.
+Peter was appointed Honorary Visiting Professor in the School of Biological Sciences, University of Southampton in 2005.